beetbox/beets/docs/guides/main.rst

 library.
 There are, of course, more options for this command---just type ``beet help import`` to see what's available.

-By default, the ``import`` command will try to find and download album art for every album it finds.
-It will store the art in a file called ``cover.jpg`` alongside the songs.
-If you don't like that, you can disable it with the ``-R`` switch or by setting a value in the :doc:`configuration file
-</reference/config>`.

 Seeing Your Music
 -----------------